Career Counselling in BC: How to Know if You Need it and How it Helps

 This is one of the most common questions.

-If you have extended health benefits that include counselling services, career counselling sessions are often eligible for reimbursement when working with a practitioner holding these designations.
-Coverage depends on your specific plan, so it is best to confirm with your provider.
+If your extended health plan includes RCC or CCC counselling services, career counselling may be eligible for reimbursement when provided by a practitioner with those designations.
+Coverage depends on your specific plan, so it is important to confirm the details with your insurance provider.

 What Happens in Career Counselling